 One of the goals of an intentional pause is to stop and connect with your mind, body and surroundings, giving yourself a well-earned break.
-Simple everyday rituals can consist of anything from five minutes of yoga to brewing a pot of tea – just a joyful interlude to enhance the day.
+Simple everyday rituals can consist of anything from a short walk to brewing a pot of tea – just a joyful interlude to support and enhance the day.
 There are many ways you can introduce pockets of tranquillity into your schedule and today I’m sharing six that work for me.
 They are simple and effective, and they help me to work smarter and not harder.

 My favourite simple everyday rituals..